webhintio/hint/packages/hint-typescript-config/docs/no-comments.md

 ### Examples that **trigger** the hint

-By default TypeScript doesn't strip the comments:
+By default, TypeScript doesn't strip the comments:

 ```json
 {